Uptime Monitoring Compared 2026: UptimeRobot vs Better Stack

 Miterl: Built for Multi-Client Agency Workflows

 Miterl is designed with agencies in mind.
 It supports Slack, Chatwork, and LINE notifications out of the box, and provides a Japanese-language interface alongside English.
-The multi-site management workflow is tailored for teams juggling many client domains.
+The multi-site management workflow covers the full cycle of agency maintenance work: instant failure alerts, incident investigation support, and automated monthly uptime reports shared with clients.

 # List all monitored sites in Miterl